“Loved you yesterday, love you still, always have, always will.”

-The BFA ask you to buy from your local independent florists for better choice, quality and service.
+The British Florist Association ask you to buy from your local independent florists for better choice, quality and service.

 Did you know that –

 It is estimated that 250 million stems of flowers are sold at Valentines globally.

 One-third consists of roses, one-third of tulips and one-third for the rest of the assortment.
 The majority of the roses come from abroad, Kenya, Colombia and 20% of the total supply of roses for Valentines Day come from the Netherlands.

 Here in the UK we grow vast amounts of tulips and lilies and hope soon that roses will grow (excuse the pun) in the next few years.

 For some rose growers that’s an increase of 15% just in the Valentine period.

 Have prices increased in 2023 for Valentines Day?

 Prices of red roses from South America have increased by approximately 9% due to air freight costs.
 Florists are reluctant to pass this onto the consumer so florist bouquet prices have mostly remained at the same price as 2022.
 If you are buying red roses wholesale that have come from Europe including the Netherlands, then yes they have increased by more than 9%.
 Energy costs of heating the glass houses has brought about some tough decisions for our friends in Holland but the cost of a single white rose have remained very low in comparison.